Hugh Hefner’s life branched sometime in his late teens.

 In his early 20s, Hef set out to launch a new magazine for men.
 The new publication was a reaction to what Hef saw as the repressive sexual culture of the 40s and 50s.
 It also filled a gap left by men’s publications of the time, which catered to the outdoorsy, sports-minded man’s man.
 The “Playboy” man was sophisticated, well-versed on the issues of the day, and had a lovely young lady draped on his arm.

-The inaugural edition featured a nude photo of Marilyn Monroe, a young actress whose career was just beginning to take off.
-She didn’t pose for the photos specifically for Playboy; the images had been shot some time before, when she was desperate for money.
+The inaugural edition featured a nude photo of Marilyn Monroe, a young actress whose career was beginning to take off.
+She didn’t pose for the photos specifically for Playboy; the images had been shot sometime before when she was desperate for money.
 She shot the portraits under an assumed name, and the photographer took the pictures sold them to various publishers, including Hefner.
 Monroe didn’t even know where they ended up until after they were published.

 The images could have tanked Monroe’s burgeoning career, but they didn’t.
 They instead cemented her status as a sex symbol.
-It can be argued that the perception of Monroe as a sex symbol hampered her career, too, limiting her options for roles and ruling her out as a serious actress.
+It can be argued that Monroe’s perception as a sex symbol hampered her career, too, limiting her options for roles and ruling her out as a serious actress.

-Hef was also a vocal proponent of women’s reproductive rights, and advocated for birth control and abortion rights.
-He is also credited by some with advancing women’s sexual freedom.
+Hef was also a vocal proponent of women’s reproductive rights and advocated birth control and abortion rights.
+Some also credit him with advancing women’s sexual freedom.
 He is also hailed as a champion of free speech.

 But at the bottom of those assertions about Hef’s accomplishments and contributions, there’s this question: who were those efforts designed to benefit?
 Were they designed to benefit women?
 Men?
 Hef himself?